sfaber34/tour-fork/README.md

 The "Next events:" event cards are rendered from the const events object in packages/nextjs/events.ts

 Each event requires a title, location, description, and dateStart.
-Date format is YYYY-MM-DD:
+Date format is YYYY-MM-DD

+Here's an example single day event:
 ```
 {
   title: "A past single day event",